Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Models and Theory

-as $(N,T)\to\infty$ and $N/T^{3}\to0$. \end{thm} The asymptotic distribution centered around zero allows us to invoke the common procedure for inference.
+The asymptotic distribution centered around zero allows us to invoke the common procedure for inference.
 To construct a feasible $t$-statistic, we compute the

-where $\tilde{e}_{i,t+h}^{(h){\rm spj}}=\tilde{y}_{i,t+h}-\tilde{\textbf{\ensuremath{\mathbf{W}}}}_{i,t}^{\top}\tilde{\boldsymbol{\theta}}_{h}^{{\rm spj}}$ is the SPJ's estimated residual.
-Given some standard assumptions $\widehat{\mathbf{R}}$ consistently estimates the individual-clustered variance $\mathbf{R}$.
+where $\hat{e}_{i,t+h}^{(h){\rm spj}}=\tilde{y}_{i,t+h}-\tilde{\textbf{\ensuremath{\mathbf{W}}}}_{i,t}^{\top}\hat{\boldsymbol{\theta}}_{h}^{{\rm spj}}$ is the SPJ's estimated residual.
+Given some standard assumptions, $\widehat{\mathbf{R}}$ consistently estimates the individual-clustered variance $\mathbf{R}$.
 The standard practice of statistical inference based on the $t$-statistic is asymptotically valid.

+The condition $N/T^3 \to 0$ for SPJ accommodates the leading case of $N/T \to c \in (0, \infty)$ in macro-finance applications.
+While not designed for large-$N$-small-$T$ panels, SPJ effectively eliminates bias and ensures valid inference under moderate $N/T$ ratios, as evidenced by our numerical and empirical results.
+Real data has a finite number of observations.
+As a rule of thumb for empirical applications, we recommend our method for panels with $T\geq 30$ and $N/T \leq 10$.

 \begin{rem} The theory in this section covers the case with cross-sectional FE and one-way clustered standard error only.
 There are many alternative specifications in empirical applications.
-For example, a researcher may want to allow cross-sectional correlation in the standard error, to add time fixed effects to control temporal heterogeneity, and to accommodate unbalanced panel data.
-To widen the applicability of the SPJ approach, Appendix \ref{subsec:extension HJ} discusses the two-way clustered standard error, the two-way fixed effects, and the observation-splitting procedure for unbalanced panels. \end{rem}
+For example, researchers may want to allow cross-sectional correlation in the standard error \citep{pesaran2015testing,juodis2022incidental}, to add time fixed effects to control temporal heterogeneity, and to accommodate unbalanced panel data.
+To widen the applicability of the SPJ approach, Appendix B.2 discusses the two-way clustered standard error, the \citet{driscoll1998consistent} covariance matrix estimator, the two-way fixed effects, and the observation-splitting procedure for unbalanced panels. \end{rem}

+\begin{rem} Regarding the way of data splitting, \citet[Theorem 3.1]{Dhaene2015} point out that partitioning the full panel into two or more sub-panels over the time dimension and assigning proper weights to them can remove the Nickell bias and keep the same asymptotic variance.
+The half-panel splitting is the simplest and most intuitive implementation. \end{rem}